 Exchange students are permitted to have employment training or practical experience related to their field of study.
 Please note that this is not OPT or CPT.
 This is called Academic Training “AT” and is specific for J-1 Visa Students.
 As a J-1 Visa holder, you may apply for a job or internship, both paid or unpaid as long as it relates to your field of study.

 Academic training is available at any stage of your academic program, either while you are enrolled in school or after you complete your academic program, as long as you maintain valid J-1 status and can start no later than 30 days after your program is over.

-In fact, you can stay in the US to work, even after even after your program has ended.
-Students are eligible to stay and work for a period of Academic Training equivalent to the length time spent in a full-time course of study in the U.S. (i.e. 2 terms = 6 months, 3 terms = 9 months).
+Students are eligible to stay and work/intern for a period of Academic Training equivalent to the length time spent in a full-time course of study in the U.S. (i.e. 2 terms = 6 months, 3 terms = 9 months).